 Charitable donations and sponsorships, whether in kind, services, knowledge, time, or direct financial contributions are allowed by the Company.
-However, the Company recognises that providing charitable donations and sponsorships can pose a bribery risk as it involves payments to a third party without any tangible return and this may be used as a cover up or route for bribery.
+However, the Company recognises that providing charitable donations and sponsorships can pose a bribery risk as it involves payments to a third party without tangible return and this may be used as a cover up or route for bribery.

 As such, all Third Parties must make sure that charitable donations and sponsorships are not used as a scheme to circumvent any prohibitions on bribery.
-All request for charitable donation and sponsorship to the Company through Third Parties must be made in writing and must be furnished with supporting documents before such request is forwarded for approval from the Head of Division or the CEO & Managing Director.
+All request for charitable donation and sponsorship to the Company through Third Parties must be made in writing and must be furnished with supporting documents before such request is forwarded for approval from the CEO.

-The Company shall not make any charitable donation or sponsorship that comes with a direct / indirect suggestion, hint, understanding or implication that some expected or desirable outcome is required (e.g. to secure a business deal, to influence business decision-making outcome), or that is illegal or in breach of any applicable laws.
+The Company shall not make any charitable donation or sponsorship that comes with a direct/indirect suggestion, hint, understanding or implication that some expected or desirable outcome is required, or that is illegal or in breach of any applicable laws.